 Western Australia is one of the world’s best-kept secrets.
 With its gorgeous natural wonders and incredible scenery, its a destination that is definitely on our bucket list.
 It is bounded by the Indian Ocean to the north and west, the Great Australian Bight and Southern Ocean to the south.
-The team at Destination Luxury has curated a list of must have experiences, just for you!
+The team at Destination Luxury has curated a list of must have experiences of western Australia, just for you!

 A cruise on the True North has long been regarded as one of Australia’s outstanding and most revered adventure tourism experiences.
 All itineraries are activity-based and designed for the discerning traveler who truly wants to experience the destination in some of Australia’s most remote and hard to access coastal regions.
 The True North offers ‘flagship’ Kimberley cruises, including the “Kimberley Wilderness Cruise”—a 7 or 13 night panorama of spectacular gorges, majestic waterfalls, ancient cultural history and indigenous rock art, islands and rugged coastline.